chapouvalpin/Baka-MPlayer/README.md

 We've made scripts for some of the distributions...
 See `etc/sbin/linux/`

-	git clone -b release https://github.com/u8sand/Baka-MPlayer.git
+	git clone -b release https://github.com/u8sand/Kuro-Player.git
-	cd "Baka-MPlayer"
+	cd "Kuro-Player"
 	mkdir build
 	cp -r etc/sbin/linux/* build/
 	cd build
 	distro=debian_based
 	./$distro.sh

 If this doesn't work or you do not have a distro listed here, you're on your own.
-You'll need to build mpv and then Baka-MPlayer, (the dependencies above are Baka-MPlayer).
+You'll need to build mpv and then Kuro-Player, (the dependencies above are Kuro-Player).
 For help building mpv see `https://github.com/mpv-player/mpv-build`.
-Building and making Baka-MPlayer from source can be done like so:
+Building and making Kuro-Player from source can be done like so:

-	git clone -b release https://github.com/u8sand/Baka-MPlayer.git
+	git clone -b release https://github.com/u8sand/Kuro-Player.git
-	cd "Baka-MPlayer"
+	cd "Kuro-Player"
 	./configure
 	make -j `grep -c ^processor /proc/cpuinfo`
 	sudo make install

-The configuration file will be created on first run and will be written to `~/.config/bakamplayer.ini`.
+The configuration file will be created on first run and will be written to `~/.config/kuro-player.ini`.

 ### Other Languages

-By default, Baka MPlayer will compile in English if no language is specified during compilation.
-To compile a multi-lingual version of baka-mplayer, configure it like so:
+By default, Kuro Player will compile in English if no language is specified during compilation.
+To compile a multi-lingual version of kuro-player, configure it like so:

 	./configure CONFIG+=install_translations

 For more configuration options see the `configure` source file or read the manual.

-You can check out which languages we currently support by checking out `Baka-MPlayer/src/translations/`.
+You can check out which languages we currently support by checking out `Kuro-Player/src/translations/`.

 ## Bug reports

-Please use the [issues tracker](https://github.com/u8sand/Baka-MPlayer/issues) provided by GitHub to send us bug reports or feature requests.
+Please use the [issues tracker](https://github.com/u8sand/Kuro-Player/issues) provided by GitHub to send us bug reports or feature requests.

 ## Contact

-**IRC Channel**: `#baka-mplayer` on `irc.freenode.net`
+**IRC Channel**: `#kuro-player` on `irc.freenode.net`

-You can ask us questions about using Baka MPlayer, give feedback, or discuss its development.
+You can ask us questions about using Kuro Player, give feedback, or discuss its development.
-However, if possible, please avoid posting bugs there and use the [issue tracker](https://github.com/u8sand/Baka-MPlayer/issues) instead.
+However, if possible, please avoid posting bugs there and use the [issue tracker](https://github.com/u8sand/Kuro-Player/issues) instead.